refinedev/refine/documentation/docs/tutorial/1-getting-started/chakra-ui/3-generate-crud-pages.md

 :::info

-In [Unit 4](/docs/tutorial/understanding-resources/index), resource concepts will be explained in detail.
-For now, you can think of a resource as a collection of data that you want to manage in your app.
+In [Unit 4](/docs/tutorial/understanding-resources/index), the resources concept will be explained in detail.
+For now, you can assume that the resource is a collection of data on your API used in the app.

 :::